 Certificates & Training Programs

-Through Duke's Graduate School, the Pratt School of Engineering offers graduate certificate and training programs, enabling students to receive formal recognition for specialized research efforts.
+We offer graduate certificate and training programs, enabling students to receive formal recognition for specialized research efforts.

 Certificates allow us to customize teaching curriculum around emerging new fields and strategic research initiatives.
 Apply for these certificates through Graduate Studies admissions.